Performance Marketing

 What best practices should you follow when making creative?

-When making creative, these best practices are essential to get right.
+When making creative work, these best practices are essential to get right.
 Make sure your message is direct and clear, with one desired action for users to take.
 Tell a story with your advertising and create connections with users, showing that you understand their challenges.
 Use professional visuals that are tailored to your audience.
-And always test, learn from those tests, then iterate accordingly.
+Always test and learn from those tests, then iterate accordingly.

 What are the best practices for TikTok ad creative?